tarynpratt/tarynpivots.com/content/post/2021/fighting-with-deadlocks.md

 The plan was to change the order in which we provisioned the new teams.
 We would pre-provision a new database with 10,000 logins, users, schemas, and their permissions, and would still keep our current bucket of 500 provisioned schemas that have the tables, views, and other database objects (the ones ready to go when a new team is created).
 Once we got close to using all of the schemas in a database, the pre-provision process would kick off on the next database and set up the next 10,000 schemas, removing the chances of getting deadlocks.

-Dean Ward spent several days refactoring the code for the provisioning and when we pushed it out, it was time to create <a href="https://twitter.com/tarynpivots/status/1377279012049879041" target="_blank">all the schemas</a> and see if the deadlocks went away.
+Dean Ward spent several days refactoring the code for the provisioning and when we pushed it out, it was time to create [all the schemas](https://twitter.com/tarynpivots/status/1377279012049879041) and see if the deadlocks went away.

 It worked.